backslashart-2018/backslashart.github.io/_posts/2018-12-15-Animation Backend and Sculpture Display.md

 [![Black Mirror](https://img.youtube.com/vi/1Mhz5bCugFM/0.jpg)](https://www.youtube.com/watch?v=1Mhz5bCugFM)

-And the example above shows a cohesive and meaningful shape.
-Our challenge was to figure out a way to make dynamic movements based on static outputs we have from GANs such as this:
+And the example above shows a cohesive and meaningful shape, so our challenge was to figure out a way to make dynamic movements based on static outputs we have from GANs such as this:

 <br/>
 <p align="center">